Stuff I’m Working On

-This project maps out the shifting contours of the idea of “natural food” in the United States beginning around the early nineteenth-century as religious and health reformers responded to the emergence of new convenience and packaged foods.
-Perhaps because the term “natural” has become so ubiquitous, its long and complex history has been overlooked.
-Yet it provides a revealing lens onto popular relationships between nature, technology, and modernity.
+This project maps out the contours of the idea of “natural” diets in the Western medical tradition with a focus on the last few centuries.
+It begins in earnest around the early nineteenth-century as religious and health reformers responded to the emergence of new convenience and packaged foods.
+Perhaps because the ideas of natural foods and diets have become so ubiquitous, their long and complex history has been overlooked.
+Yet the idea of a natural diet and debates have shifted over time provides a revealing lens onto popular relationships between nature, technology, and modernity.
 Even amidst massive cultural change over the last century, the way appeals to natural food have been formulated, contested, and appropriated provides much needed perspective on contemporary (but often ahistorical and reductive) debates about the meaning and implications of natural food, its place in our food system, and ways it continues to shape food production and consumption.

 Many of my classes now create or contribute to some kind of collaborative digital public history project.
-Honestly, I like working with students to build things a lot more than just working through a more traditional grading regimen.
+Honestly, I like working with students to build things a lot more than just sifting through Word docs.
 Students indicate that they enjoy it, work harder, and learn more.
 Each class makes new contributions, and over time that work adds up to digital history projects that would be nearly impossible to do otherwise.

 With an emphasis on simplicity, sustainability, and thorough documentation, this project seeks to develop and maintain a jumping off point for public digital history projects with GitHub and GitHub Pages.
-My aim is to provide a middle ground between lo-tech platforms like Wordpress that sacrifice too much editorial control and entirely hand-coded websites that are too difficult to maintain.
+My aim is to provide a middle ground between no-tech platforms like Wordpress that sacrifice too much editorial control and custom hand-coded websites that are too difficult to maintain.

 When walking around campus, it’s easy to accept that the space around us just is, or is as it should be.
 But the history of the campus tells a different story.
 Reflecting on the history of the space around us helps us to become more attune to the power of spatial relationships and to become more conscious consumers and shapers of the environments we inhabit.
 See our research from the Center for Southwest Research at our UNM Campus History website.